austin-rt/create-react-skeleton/README.md

 ### Run `npx create-react-skel <project-name>`

-When propted, respond with `y` + <kbd>return</kbd>.
+If prompted, respond with <kbd>y</kbd> + <kbd>return</kbd>.

 The starter command clones this repo and installs base dependencies.

 ## More Info

-This is a stripped down version of the `npx create-react-app` command that we all know and love. `create-react-skel <project-name>` also includes some CSS boilerplate to zero out margin, padding, border, outline, list style, and text decoration, and sets box sizing to `border-box`.
+This is a stripped-down version of the `npx create-react-app` command that we all know and love. `create-react-skel <project-name>` also includes some CSS boilerplate to zero out margin, padding, border, outline, list style, and text decoration and sets box-sizing to `border-box`.
 It also adds a `./src/components` directory with a `TestComponent.jsx` file.

-Unlike `npx create-react-app`, `.` is not a vaild directory name argument.
+If you provide `.` as a directory name or leave it blank, the command will install a React App in the current directory.

 ## Next Steps